foxriver76/ioBroker.docs/docs/ru/adapterref/iobroker.x-touch/README.md

 TR: Communicate with a Behringer X-Touch Control Surface (DAW Controller)

 TR: ## ToDo
-TR: - Add the encoders and their LEDs
+TR: - Add the encoders and their LEDs -> done, left is sync_global and checks on database changes
 TR: - Add the timecode display
-TR: - Add the big scroll button
+TR: - Add the functionality of bank and fader channel switches -> done, needs additional testing
-TR: - Add the functionality of bank and fader channel switches (only prepared for now)
+TR: - Add the syncGlobal functionality

 ## Changelog